 Provider Practice Competition and Adoption of Medicare's Oncology Care Model

-Journal: Medical Care
+Journal: Medical Care (Revise and Resubmit)

 Background: There is concern that the Oncology Care Model (OCM), a voluntary bundled payment program, may incentivize mergers and acquisitions among physician practices leading to reduced competition and price increases.
 These concerns are heightened if OCM is preferentially adopted in competitive healthcare markets, but little is known about the characteristics of markets where OCM is adopted.